 BBDO is the biggest of the three main advertising networks in Omnicom's portfolio.
 The group has long held a commanding position as one of the world's most prestigious networks, with around 290 offices in more than 80 countries.
 It has ranked for several years as one of the top two advertising agencies in the US, and its international subsidiaries - for example the UK's AMV BBDO, Germany's BBDO Gruppe and Australia's Clemenger BBDO - are also among the leaders in their local markets.
 The agency is widely admired for the quality of its creative work, and regularly features among the winners in advertising festivals around the globe.
-In fact the network as a whole has been the most awarded worldwide every year for the past seven years in a row.
-Between 1920 and the late 1940s, the guiding light for what was then Batten Barton Durstine & Osborn, was Bruce Barton, widely considered to be one of the greatest admen of his era.
+In fact the network as a whole has been the most awarded worldwide every year in the annual Gunn Report since 2006.
+Between 1920 and the late 1940s, the guiding light for what was then Batten Barton Durstine & Osborn, was Bruce Barton.
+Little known now, he was at the time considered to be one of the greatest admen of his era.

 Selected BBDO advertising

-Account Gains 2017: Hot Wheels, Fisher-Price (US), Carphone Warehouse (UK £30m), Great Ormond Street Hospital (UK) Losses: Beck's (Germany), University of Queensland (Australia)
+Account Gains 2017: Hot Wheels, Fisher-Price (US), Carphone Warehouse (UK £30m), Great Ormond Street Hospital (UK), Beyondblue (Australia) Losses: Beck's (Germany), University of Queensland (Australia)

 Account Gains 2016: DirecTV (US $350m), Lidl (Germany), Generali (Germany), Tropicana (US), LG mobiles (US), MetLife (Asia Pacific), LinkedIn (US), Merisant (Global), Douglas (Germany), Deutsche Bahn (Germany), Mattel (Australia), Kiabi (France), Hiscox (UK £8m), TAB betting (Australia), Virgin Holidays (UK £5m), Emirates Airline (Japan), Iglo (Germany), La Trobe University (Australia), Dunkin' Brands (South Africa) Losses: Hewlett Packard Enterprise (Global), Sainsbury's (UK £60m), Monster.com (Global), Deutsche Bahn (Germany), Arag (Germany), Chicken Licken (South Africa), Mitsubishi Motors (Australia)